12 Tips for Holiday User Acquisition

 With new devices comes new curiosity — and a desire to explore.
 As such, new device users are often more open to trying out new apps.
 Be sure to get some compelling ad creative (like video or playables) in front of them.

-Tip 6: Make Existing Users Download Your Apps on New Devices.
+Tip 6: Remind Existing Users Download Your Apps on New Devices.

 With heaps of people exploring their new devices, it’s easy to get a caught up in capturing new interest.
 But it’s critical to retain and engage your current users too.
 Try creating an email campaign with a holiday promo or serving ads to your Facebook Page followers (who are likely users).